FRMiner/FRMiner/INSTALL.md

-## This is installation instruction.
+## This is the installation instruction for FRMiner.

 ### Requirments:
 1. OS: Ubuntu 16.04